youssriaboelseod/scratchpad/README.md

 ## Personalize The Editor

+You can find community-made themes for your editor [here](https://github.com/ravendevteam/scratchpad-themes).

 To personalize the editor, create **spstyle.css** in your user folder (*ex: C:\Users\Paul\spstyle.css*).
 Edit the file to include any CSS styling you want, save your changes, then restart Scratchpad.
 If done correctly, it should load your custom styling.

 > [!NOTE]